-You can contact the ombudsman if you complained to your council or housing association about repair problems but aren't satisfied with the result.
+You can contact the Housing Ombudsman if you complained to your council or housing association landlord about repair problems and aren't happy with the result.

 How the housing ombudsman can help

 The Housing Ombudsman Service is responsible for complaints about council or housing association landlords.